 How to choose eye-friendly toys

-If you are buying toys for grandchildren or the children of other relatives or friends, ask for suggestions from the child’s parents.
+If you are buying toys for grandchildren or the children of other relatives or friends, you can ask for suggestions from the child’s parents.
 Discuss any toys you’re thinking about purchasing to make sure the child’s parents are okay with the type of toy you’re considering.

 Toy packaging usually includes a recommended age range of children for whom the toy was designed.
 But keep in mind that these are general guidelines only.
 A toy that may be appropriate for one child may not be safe for another child of the same age.
 (It depends on their level of maturity and personality.)